UFGroup4b/Sapphire-Project03-4b/README.md

 ### How to update database and server connections

 To update the database and server connections, you will need to connect to your docker and restart it after making the necessary changes to the database.
+Note that all changes that were made by Group 4b were consistent with the existing database, so there is no extra work to be done.

 ### Outstanding work